Fixer Upper (TV series): Spin-off

 In March 2017, it was announced that Chip and Joanna Gaines would be getting a Fixer Upper spin-off series titled Fixer Upper: Behind the Design.
-The half-hour show showcases how Joanna comes up with the designs seen on Fixer Upper.
+The half-hour show showcased how Joanna comes up with the designs seen on Fixer Upper.
 The show premiered on April 10, 2018.

-Other business

-In 2016 Joanna and Chip Gaines started a quarterly lifestyle magazine Magnolia Journal, published by Meredith (later Dotdash Meredith).

-As of November 1, 2017, Joanna teamed with Target Corporation to offer her Hearth & Hand with Magnolia collection.
-The collection, available in stores and online, features 300 pieces including bedding and lifestyle products.
-In February 2019, she created an exclusive collection for Anthropologie of "globally inspired" rugs and pillows.
+Magnolia Network

-On April 10, 2019, the Gaineses announced the launch of a "new media company."
-They will serve as chief creative officers and current HGTV president Allison Page will serve as president of the new joint venture, which will reportedly include a TV network and a streaming app.
+On April 10, 2019, the Gaineses announced the launch of a "new media company" of which they would serve as chief creative officers and then-HGTV president Allison Page would serve as president.
+This company would reportedly include a TV network and a streaming app.

-In November 2019, the Gaineses opened a coffee shop, Magnolia Press, in Waco, Texas.
-The store was in addition to two others they already had, Magnolia Table and Silos Baking Co.

-On April 26, 2020, at 5pm EDT, the soft launch of the cable network Magnolia Network kicked off with a four-hour presentation on the DIY Network: Magnolia Presents: A Look Back & A Look Ahead.
-DIY Network's rebranding as the Magnolia Network was originally going to be completed on October 4, 2020, but the date was pushed back due to the COVID-19 coronavirus pandemic.
-On August 4, 2020, it was announced that the network was scheduled to launch in 2021, with Fixer Upper resuming production before the launch of the new network on January 5, 2022.
+On April 26, 2020, at 5 p.m.
+EDT, the soft launch of the cable network Magnolia Network kicked off with a four-hour presentation on the DIY Network: Magnolia Presents: A Look Back & A Look Ahead.
+DIY Network's rebranding as the Magnolia Network was originally going to be completed on October 4, 2020, but the date was pushed back due to the COVID-19 pandemic.
+On August 4, 2020, it was announced that the network was scheduled to launch in 2021.

+A revival series, Fixer Upper: Welcome Home, premiered in January 2021 as part of the Magnolia Network soft launch on Discovery+.
+Fixer Upper: The Lakehouse premiered in June 2024.